AdaCore/spark2014/docs/lrm/source/language-defined-pragmas.rst

 .. _tu-fe-language_defined_pragmas-02:

-2. The following |SPARK| language pragmas are defined:
+2. The following |SPARK| language-defined pragmas are defined:

 ============================= ====================== =================================================
 Pragma                        Allowed in SPARK 2014  Comment